RIKEN-RCCS/lens3/doc/overview.md

-Configuration of services in LenS3
+# Configuration of services in Lenticluaris-S3
 ----

-# Configuration

 ```
 reverse-proxy <-->︎ multiplexer <--> MinIO